Family Education Rights & Privacy Act (FERPA)

 Washington, D.C.
 20202-4605

 FERPA further requires, again with certain limited exceptions, that the student’s consent must be obtained before disclosing any personally identifiable information in the student’s education records.
 One exception, which permits disclosure without consent, is disclosure to school officials with legitimate educational interests, as determined by the administrator responsible for the file.
-A “school official” includes: anyone employed by the College in an administrative, supervisory, academic or research, or support staff position (including law enforcement, unit personnel, health staff and athletic coaches); any person, company, or service provider acting on behalf of the College (such as an attorney, auditor or collection agent); a member of the Board of Trustees or other governance or advisory body; and a student serving on an official committee (such as a disciplinary or grievance committee) or assisting another school official in performing his or her tasks.
+A “school official” includes: anyone employed by the College in an administrative, supervisory, academic or research, or support staff position (including law enforcement, unit personnel, health staff and athletic coaches); any person, company or service provider acting on behalf of the College (such as an attorney, auditor or collection agent); a member of the Board of Trustees or other governance or advisory body; and a student serving on an official committee (such as a disciplinary or grievance committee) or assisting another school official in performing his or her tasks.
 A school official has a legitimate educational interest if the official is: performing a task that is specified in his or her position description or contract agreement; or, performing a task related to a student’s education.
-Other exceptions which permit disclosure without consent are: to persons or organizations providing student financial aid, to accrediting agencies carrying out their accreditation function, to persons in compliance with a judicial order, and to persons in an emergency in order to protect the health or safety of students or other persons.
-Additionally, exceptions permit disclosure: (i) to comply with a judicial order or lawfully issued subpoena, (ii) upon request, to officials of another educational institution where the student seeks or intends to enroll, (iii) in connection with a health or safety emergency, (iv) of the results of an institutional disciplinary proceeding against the alleged perpetrator of a crime of violence to the victim of that crime with respect to that crime, (v) of the final results (name, violation committed, sanction imposed) of a disciplinary proceeding against a student who is an alleged perpetrator of any crime of violence or non-forcible sex offense if, as a result of the proceeding, it is determined that the student committed a violation of College rules or policies with respect to such crime or offense.
+Other exceptions which permit disclosure without consent are: To authorized representatives of the U.S. Comptroller General, the U.S. Attorney General, the U.S. Secretary of Education, or State Educational authorities in connection with an audit or evaluation; in connection with financial aid for which the student has applied or which the student has received, if the information is necessary to determine eligibility for the aid, determine the amount of the financial aid, or enforce the terms and conditions of the aid; , to organizations conducting studies for, or on behalf of, the College, in order to develop, validate, or administer predictive tests, administer student aid programs, or improve instruction; to accrediting organizations if the information is necessary to carry out accrediting functions; to persons in compliance with a judicial order; and to persons in an emergency in order to protect the health or safety of students or other persons.
+Additionally, exceptions permit disclosure:

 All students are required to declare their tax status at the commencement of each academic year by signing a statement.
 College administrators may, at their discretion, disclose to the parents of a student who is claimed as a dependent as defined by federal tax laws, without obtaining the student’s consent, information about the student.
 Another exception permits disclosure without consent to parents and guardians in cases of violation of institutional policies governing the use or possession of alcohol or a controlled substance if the student is under the age of 21 and if the College determines that there has been a violation with respect to such use or possession.